 - thermal wax transfer

-- Has not operated a non-gravure intaglio printing press, nor operated a device to do raised thermographic printing using melting powders
+- (but not a non-gravure intaglio printing press, nor raised thermographic printing)

 - Master of Science, Rochester Institute of Technology (RIT), 1997.
 MS in Graphic Arts Publishing from RIT’s School of Printing Management and Sciences, specializing in Design & Typography.
 Achieved 4.0 GPA, received the Alexander S. Lawson fellowship